-Therefore, we’ve been using this card with the Citi Rewards Mastercard extensively whenever we’re overseas.
-This has allowed us to hit the S$1,000 spending limit on the Citi Rewards card consistently every month.
+Therefore, we’ve been using this card with the Citi Rewards Mastercard or the UOB Lady’s Card extensively whenever we’re overseas.
+This has allowed us to hit the spending limits on both cards consistently every month.

 There are many more credit cards available in the Singapore market that are great for earning miles and some are arguably better than what we have.
 However, we did not get them as they are not suitable for our use cases.
 We also try to balance between maximising hitting the spending limits, reducing miles transfer costs and managing the payments of so many credit cards.

 Just having these cards alone allows us to earn a substantial amount of points needed to travel the world cheaply.
 This is especially the case when you have a travel partner who can apply for the same cards and effectively double the spending limits per month.

 Earning miles and sufficient miles for travel doesn’t have to be difficult.
 Using the right card for each purchase can help you get there significantly faster.